The Layoff Lady

 The 30-minute online assessment includes 177 questions including paired statements.
 On a scale you select which of the statements is more like you.
 From there, you'll receive a report identifying your top five strengths along with a more detailed description of how those strengths are exhibited in how you interact with the world.
 Reading a report about yourself (one that is freakishly accurate, by the way) is downright life changing.

-Reflect on Previous Roles and Identify What You Do and Don't Want
+Reflect on Roles and Identify What You Want

-Think about your previous jobs and reflect on what you liked and didn't like.
+Think about your previous jobs and life experiences and reflect on what you liked and didn't like.
 As yourself the following questions and write down your answers:

 • What field or fields would you like to work in?